xcart/xcart-docs/_pages/kb_en/modules/product_questions.md

 order: 222
 published: true
 ---
-The X-Cart module [Product Questions](https://market.x-cart.com/addons/product-questions.html "Product Questions") enables shoppers to ask questions about the products in your store and get answers from the store staff.
+The X-Cart addon [Product Questions](https://market.x-cart.com/addons/product-questions.html "Product Questions") enables shoppers to ask questions about the products in your store and get answers from the store staff.
 The questions and answers then appear in a separate tab on the product page.

 {% toc %}

 ## Installation and Setup

-To install the module, follow the guidelines from {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To install the addon, follow the guidelines from {% link "Installing Addons from the Marketplace" ref_Vn1mMUw9 %}.

-After the module has been installed, proceed to the module settings page:
+After the addon has been installed, proceed to the addon settings page:

    ![installed.png]({{site.baseurl}}/attachments/ref_2FZ36bkz/installed.png)